sblinch/hashmap/README.md

 ## Benchmarks

-Reading from the hash map for numeric key types in a thread-safe way is faster than reading from a standard Golang map in an unsafe way and four times faster than Golang's `sync.Map`:
+Reading from the hash map for numeric key types in a thread-safe way is faster than reading from a standard Golang map in an unsafe way and three times faster than Golang's `sync.Map`:

 ```
-ReadHashMapUint-8                676ns ± 0%
+ReadXsyncMapUint-8                924.5n ± ∞ ¹
-ReadHaxMapUint-8                 689ns ± 1%
+ReadHashMapUint-8                 1.072µ ± ∞ ¹
-ReadGoMapUintUnsafe-8            792ns ± 0%
+ReadHaxMapUint-8                  1.296µ ± ∞ ¹
-ReadXsyncMapUint-8               954ns ± 0%
+ReadGoMapUintUnsafe-8             1.318µ ± ∞ ¹
-ReadGoSyncMapUint-8             2.62µs ± 1%
+ReadGoSyncMapUint-8               3.389µ ± ∞ ¹
-ReadSkipMapUint-8               3.27µs ±10%
+ReadSkipMapUint-8                 4.820µ ± ∞ ¹
-ReadGoMapUintMutex-8            29.6µs ± 2%
+ReadGoMapUintMutex-8              32.62µ ± ∞ ¹
 ```

 Reading from the map while writes are happening:
 ```
-ReadHashMapWithWritesUint-8      860ns ± 1%
+ReadHashMapWithWritesUint-8       1.235µ ± ∞ ¹
-ReadHaxMapWithWritesUint-8       930ns ± 1%
+ReadHaxMapWithWritesUint-8        1.433µ ± ∞ ¹
-ReadGoSyncMapWithWritesUint-8   3.06µs ± 2%
+ReadGoSyncMapWithWritesUint-8     4.503µ ± ∞ ¹
 ```

 Write performance without any concurrent reads:

 ```
-WriteGoMapMutexUint-8           14.8µs ± 2%
+WriteGoMapMutexUint-8             21.72µ ± ∞ ¹
-WriteHashMapUint-8              22.3µs ± 1%
+WriteHashMapUint-8                27.99µ ± ∞ ¹
-WriteGoSyncMapUint-8            69.3µs ± 0%
+WriteGoSyncMapUint-8              78.43µ ± ∞ ¹
 ```

-The benchmarks were run with Golang 1.19.1 on Linux and a Ryzen 9 5900X CPU using `make benchmark-perflock`.
+The benchmarks were run with Golang 1.24.4 on Linux and a Ryzen 9 5900X CPU using `make benchmark-perflock`.

 ## Technical details